ajschumacher/ajschumacher.github.io/20150530-practical_mergic_at_odsc/index.md

 -----

-I downloaded the [Tennis Major Tournament Match Statistics Data Set](https://archive.ics.uci.edu/ml/datasets/Tennis+Major+Tournament+Match+Statistics) from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/).
+I downloaded the [Tennis Major Tournament Match Statistics Data Set](https://archive.ics.uci.edu/ml/datasets/Tennis+Major+Tournament+Match+Statistics) from the [University of California, Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/).

 Do you know the process for getting a data set up up on the UCI ML repository?